cjmatta/prometheus-http-servicediscovery-confluent-cloud/README.md

 **Note:** This was an experiment with Claude Code, I don't know go, I don't write go, I just prompted.

+Problem Statement -- When customers of Confluent want to integrate Confluent Cloud metrics into Prometheus, they can scrape all resources with the non-human friendly resource IDs.
+This service connects to Confluent Cloud, and collects the metadata attached to those resource IDs and allows Prometheus to label metrics with more human-friendly information.

 # Prometheus HTTP Service Discovery for Confluent Cloud

 This service provides an HTTP-based service discovery implementation for Prometheus to scrape metrics from Confluent Cloud.